roman-milk/roman-milk.github.io/making-scents.md

  "What is it you want?" he asked.

  She didn't reply.
 She lay there trying to will herself to orgasm and when that didn't work, she willed it to go away.
 She shouldn't have bothered.
 As soon as she calmed down, he was on her again.
 She moaned loudly now, but she tried to hide how close she was getting.
 She'd cum before he realized how close she actually was.
 She'd just relax herself when she felt it coming.
 There was a grin on her face as it built, but he stopped again.
 Just in time.
-Report_Story #2